sohail-ops/DemoShell/README.md

 # DemoShell
-Demo scripts to start with DevOps
+Demo scripts to start with Scripting